yanray/Black_Hat_Cats/docs/milestones/milestone_1/Milestone1.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EvfXH_BaLcA" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-## Figure Square
+## Square Figure

-Before our robot moves to figure eight, we make a easy test, which makes robot move a figure square.
-We even add another strip of white tape to make it more challenging.
-There are two different types of corner.
-The robot should avoid triangle-like corner and pass it.
-Meanwhile, it will turn in the real corner.
+Before implementing the algorithm to traverse an eight figure path, we designed an easier test which makes our robot move in a square figure.
+We added an additional strip of white tape that divided the square, to start testing corner detection.
+In this figure, there are two different types of corner: formed by 2 or 3 tapes.
+The algorithm was designed to pass 3-tape corners, and turn in the real corner (2-tape).
 See video below.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zI6Unri7Hac" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-## Corner detection and Figure 8
+## Corner detection and 8-Figure
 Since we aligned our sensors with the axis of rotation of the servo motors,  we were able to detect the intersection of two lines by watching when all sensors detected white simultaneously, using the code below:

 ``` c++